rico-vz/hangman-php/README.md

 # hangman-php
 Hangman game.
-Choose your own one or get a random generated one.
+Choose your own word or get a random generated one.